 Learn more about What causes Prodromal Labor?

 The best thing to do is to learn Prodromal labor contractions and signs while waiting for the estimation date.
 It will not be easy to react wisely when the contractions truly occur but at least, the moms are informed of the right symptoms and signs.
+If your cervix has dilated up to 6 centimeters, this is actually active labor and not prodromal labor.

 What moms should know is that the contraction will not be useless at all.
 So, be patient and wait for the real contraction to expect a delivery.
 It will be better to not expecting too much and get relaxed.
 The delivery will occur when the time is just right.
 Besides, prodromal labor is one sign that the delivery is about to happen soon.